Sri Lanka shares fall from two-week high on tax, economic woes

 Sri Lanka will raise its value-added tax and reintroduce

-capital gains tax to break out of a debt trap, ahead of talks on
+capital gain tax to break out of a debt trap, ahead of talks on

 a $1.5-billion loan it is seeking from the International